mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 ## Text Templates

+Go text templates support creating complex strings.
+They provide a much more powerful alternative to the `fmt.Sprintf` function which works fine for simple cases.

-Go text templates support creating complex strings by embedding "actions" that are enclosed in double curly braces.
+Text templates embed "actions" that are enclosed in double curly braces.
 It's like a mini programming language for creating multi-line strings that embedded data obtained from a Go data structure.